jerickjoe111/launch-school/JS230/01_DOM.md

 #### As a tree of Element objects

 - `parentNode`: it refers to the parent node, which can be an Element or the Document.
-- `children`: it contains to a NodeList with all the immediate Element children.
+- `children`: it refers to a HTMLCollection with all the immediate Element children.
 - `childElementCount`: The number of Element children, equivalent to `children.length`.
 - `firstElementChild`: The first Element child. `null` if the element has no children.
 - `lastElementChild`: The last Element child. `null` if the element has no children.